charanhu/DLithe_Dotnet_FSD_Jan_Feb_2022/Charana_H_U/Front_End/README.md

 ## CSS
 Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

+## BootStrap
+Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.